AIPOQUE/ComfyUI-APQNodes/README.md

 ## Introduction
 Without fine-tuning, FLUX.1 Dev model cannot understand exact color codes.
 However, it is known that FLUX.1 Dev can repeatedly produce certain colors with certain prompt(color name).
-Fortunately, on CVITAI, [“novuschroma” shared 155 pre-tested color names](https://civitai.com/models/879997/color-wildcards-for-flux-and-sdxl) that FLUX.1 Dev can handle.
+Fortunately, on CIVITAI, [“novuschroma” shared 155 pre-tested color names](https://civitai.com/models/879997/color-wildcards-for-flux-and-sdxl) that FLUX.1 Dev can handle.
 Thanks to his resource, color palette consists exclusively of 155 colors can be configured.
-‘ColorPalette’ node from ComfyUI APQNodes converts input hex color code to pre-tested 155 color names of which FLUX.1 Dev is aware.
+‘ColorPalette’ node from ComfyUI APQNodes converts input hex color code to the most similar color name(from pre-tested 155 color names) of which FLUX.1 Dev is aware.

 ## Installation